-$TABLE\ 2$ Percentage-Point Contribution to Real GDP Growth in 2009 axes) and the actual gap (vertical axes) form almost a 45-degree line for these countries, suggesting that even without tight financial links to the United States, a developing country's decline in GDP after the crisis is closely linked to its decline in exports multiplied by the initial share of exports in GDP before the crisis.
+Figure 5 visualizes the information in Table 1.
+It shows that the predicted GDP gaps based on the multiplier principle match the data quite well for Brazil, Russia, India, and South Africa.
+The predicted gap (horizontal axes) and the actual gap (vertical axes) form almost a 45-degree line for these countries, suggesting that even without tight financial links to the United States, a developing country's decline in GDP after the crisis is closely linked to its decline in exports multiplied by the initial share of exports in GDP before the crisis.
 The multiplier of 1.5 simply suggests that the demand-side effect of trade collapse is amplified universally across these developing countries with a similar multiplier.

-China is a surprising outlier in Fig. 5.
-The multiplier principle predicts that China's GDP level would be 25 per cent below potential trend, given its large (nearly 40 per cent) export share in GDP and nearly 45 per cent permanent decline in total exports (i.e. $0.38 \times 0.44 \times 1.5 = 0.25$ ).
-However, the actual GDP level in China was only slightly (-2.7 per cent) below trend in 2011, suggesting that China's aggregate output level had essentially completely recovered from the crisis and was back on its long-run trend despite the catastrophic 44 per cent permanent drop in export demand.
+China is a surprising outlier in Figure 5.
+The multiplier principle predicts that China's GDP level would be 25% below potential trend, given its large (nearly 40%) export share in GDP and nearly 45% permanent decline in total exports (i.e., $0.38 \times 0.44 \times 1.5 = 0.25$ ).
+However, the actual GDP level in China was only slightly (-2.7%) below trend in 2011, suggesting that China had essentially completely recovered from the crisis and was back on its long-run trend despite the catastrophic 44% permanent drop in export demand.

 Some may argue that because China was growing so much faster than the United States and the other BRICS countries before the crisis, a temporarily slower growth matters much less for China than for the other nations.
-This view is incorrect, as already shown in Figs 1(a) and (b).
+This view is incorrect, as already shown in Figures 1A and 1B.
 Regardless of how fast China was growing before the crisis, it still could have suffered large permanent losses in GDP level had the growth-correction recovery period in 2009-10 not occurred.

-Therefore, the only important and relevant question is 'why did a growth-correction (or growth-overshooting) recovery period occur in China but not in the United States, Europe, Russia, and South Africa?'
-Table 2 sheds some light on this question by looking at the decomposed contributions of the four major components of aggregate demand (private consumption, government spending, aggregate fixed investment of private and public sectors and net exports) to GDP growth in China, the United States and Europe.
+Therefore, the only important and relevant question is "why did a growth-correction (or growth-overshooting) recovery period occur in China but not in the United States, Europe, Russia, and South Africa?"
+Table 2 sheds some light on this question by looking at the decomposed contributions of the four major components of aggregate demand (private consumption, government spending, aggregate fixed investment of private and public sectors, and net exports) to GDP growth in China, the United States, and Europe.

 Table 2 reveals that a large surge in total fixed investment in 2009 was the pillar for sustaining China's phenomenal GDP growth and the growth correction during its recovery period.
 The Chinese government announced a 4 trillion RMB (US \$586 billion) stimulus package in November 2008 and implemented it immediately in December 2008 and throughout 2009.
-Directly after the unveiling of the stimulus package, the year-over-year growth rate of fixed asset investment in China jumped 9 percentage points from 2008:Q4 to 2009:Q1 and accelerated further to 38 per cent per year in 2009:Q2.
-So for the entire year of 2009 the yearly growth rate of fixed investment reached 30.9 per cent-almost twice as high as its average pre-crisis growth rate.
-As a result, gross fixed capital formation contributed a phenomenal 8.06 percentage points to China's 9.1 per cent per year real GDP growth in 2009.
-In other words, investment alone was responsible for nearly 90 per cent of the robust GDP growth in 2009 when Chinese exports collapsed and shrank by nearly 45 per cent.
+Directly after the unveiling of the stimulus package, the year-over-year growth rate of fixed asset investment in China jumped 9 percentage points from 2008:Q4 to 2009:Q1 and accelerated further to 38% per year in 2009:Q2.
+So for the entire year of 2009 the yearly growth rate of fixed investment reached 30.9%-almost twice as high as its average pre-crisis growth rate.
+As a result, gross fixed capital formation contributed a phenomenal 8.06 percentage points to China's 9.1% per year real GDP growth in 2009.
+In other words, investment alone was responsible for nearly 90% of the robust GDP growth in 2009 when Chinese exports collapsed and shrank by nearly 45%.